 Retention ponds, like a dentation pond, can be designed to bring eye appeal rather.
 With retention pond landscaping, you can have a water feature that is customized to bring beauty to it.
 Since a retention pond is a permanent body of standing water, it might be smart for your commercial business to look into retention pond landscaping options!

 A detention pond is a temporary storage for excess water that would otherwise overflow and cause potential flooding of homes or neighborhoods downstream.
 They are important to have in place to prevent damage to nearby buildings or homes.
-If you would like to receive further information on a detention pond, contact our team at CLC, Inc.
+If you would like to receive further information on a detention pond, contact a team of commercial landscapers, like our team at CLC, Inc.

 Most retention ponds end up being anywhere from 3 to 9 feet.